Finding relief after years of digestive issues (video)

 Triage

-After checking in, you will see a triage nurse, who is trained to classify patients based upon the urgency of their medical condition.
-This process helps determine how quickly a doctor should see you.
-For example, a patient with a life-threatening condition, such as chest pain, may see a doctor right away.
-In that case, patients experiencing a sore throat or headache may need to wait a little longer.
+After checking in to the ER, you will see a triage nurse who is trained to classify patients based upon the urgency of their medical condition.
+This process helps determine how quickly a doctor will see you.

 “Throughout your visit, nurses will assess your condition to make sure you receive proper care,” says Annette Austin, manager of the Sharp Memorial Hospital Emergency Department.